jpancrazio/SetSolutionsSpaceForceCTF-week1-/README.md

 # Set Solutions Space Force CTF Write-Up

 This is the first CTF write-up that I am publishing.
-I hope this serves as a reminder of how far I have come one day and teaches someone somewhere something sometime.
+I hope this serves as a reminder of how far I have come one day and teaches someone somewhere something somehow sometime.

 Each Challenge will be included as a sub-folder including my solutions when found or thought process and progress made when stumped.
 Thanks for reading!